planning by citypaul

 - One logical change

-- Can explain to someone in 30 seconds
+- Can explain to someone quickly

 - Obvious when done